Superhero film: 2015–2018

-2019—present
+2019–present

 Marvel's Captain Marvel was released in March 2019 and faced online hostility, originating from star Brie Larson's comments about the lack of diversity in the film and film criticism industries.
 Despite the controversy, it earned over $1 billion worldwide and received largely positive reviews.
 Later in April, the DCEU's Shazam!, featuring the lead character who was previously known as Captain Marvel, had decent box office success for a relatively low budget, which has been seen as further evidence of the revitalization of the Warner Bros. media franchise.
 That same month, Avengers: Endgame ended the Infinity Saga to widespread acclaim, broke numerous box office records, and became the fastest film to exceed $1 billion worldwide, doing so in just five days.
 Avengers: Endgame became the highest-grossing film of all time, surpassing James Cameron's Avatar before the latter reclaimed its place in 2021.

-By contrast, the X-Men film Dark Phoenix performed poorly — critically and financially — upon release in June.
+By contrast, the X-Men film Dark Phoenix performed poorly—critically and financially—upon release in June.
 This would be the last film in 20th Century Fox's X-Men series.
 Afterwards, X-Men and the Fantastic Four entered the MCU with Disney's acquisition of 20th Century Fox.
 However, neither franchise would receive a standalone film in the MCU until 2024's Deadpool & Wolverine, and 2025's The Fantastic Four: First Steps.
 In July 2019, Phase 3 of the MCU was concluded with the Marvel and Sony co-produced film Spider-Man: Far From Home, which was released to critical and commercial success.

+In 2019, Hellboy, the reboot of Guillermo Del Toro's Hellboy franchise, was released to negative reviews from critics and was criticized for its R-Rating and its gore and it was a box office flop.
 In August 2019, Joko Anwar's Gundala was released in Indonesia.
 It screened at the Toronto International Film Festival in September.
 It also took the first entry in the Bum Langit Cinematic Universe (BCU) film series based on characters from comic books published by Bum Langit.
 The second and third films in the series, Sri Asih and Patriot Taruna: Virgo and the Sparkling's, were announced for a 2020 release but were pushed back to 2021 as the COVID-19 pandemic significantly delayed production.
 The production company's strategy of announcing films in volumes with a team-up film as the climax has led to the media dubbing it the "Indonesian equivalent to the MCU and DCEU".